melvic-ybanez/dry/README.md

 # Installation

-1. The easiest way to install Dry on your system is to download a Dry distributable, which is just a jar file, from the [releases](https://github.com/melvic-ybanez/dry/releases) page.
+1. The easiest way to install Dry on your system is to download a Dry executable (a Jar file) from the [releases](https://github.com/melvic-ybanez/dry/releases) page.
    I recommend you choose the one from the latest release.
 You can put the jar file in a directory of your choosing.
 1. Install [Java](https://www.java.com/en/), if you haven't already.
 1. Since Dry is a Scala application, it is compiled to Java bytecode.
 This means you can